FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 12:05:00.000Z
           end-time: 12:25:00.000Z
           location: ""
-        - title: "Natalie Wang, Numbers Protocol | TRUST 2024: Combating Misinformation in Election Media with Decentralized Tools"
+        - title: "TRUST 2024: Combating Misinformation in Election Media with Decentralized Tools"
           description: "Discover cutting-edge decentralized tools for combating misinformation in a year of elections globally.
 Learn how blockchain-based tech enhances media transparency, safeguarding democratic integrity.
 Explore the future of the trust economy!"
           speakers:
             - name: Natalie Wang